ndustrialio/charts/README.md

   organization:
   ## @param ndustrial.owner The service which manages the kubernetes object Should most likely be one of: helm, contxt, fleet.
 (Required)
   owner:
+  ## @param ndustrial.env The environment being deployed into Should most likely be one of: dev, staging, prod, or qa.
+(Required)
+  env:
+  ## @param ndustrial.version The app version being deployed
+  version:
 ```

 If it is a `contxt` deployed chart the following values need to be defined: